 Bloom Color: Light Green

 Bloom Season: April – May

-This woodland plant is useful as a nice ground cover.
-Flowers are fairly inconspicuous but give rise to showy, deep purple-blue fruits mid summer.
-It is a good plant for the woodland garden and very useful for a wooded shoreline.
+Suggested Uses: Blue Cohosh is an excellent ground cover in woodland gardens.
+Flowers are fairly inconspicuous but give rise to showy, deep purple-blue fruits mid-summer.
+It is a great plant for the woodland garden and very useful for a wooded shoreline.
+Grows well under evergreens.